gdcc/dataverse-exporters/croissant/README.md

 For additional validation you can use https://search.google.com/test/rich-results and https://validator.schema.org which are linked from https://developers.google.com/search/docs/appearance/structured-data

 [mlcroissant]: https://pypi.org/project/mlcroissant/

+Note that https://validator.schema.org cannot be used for validation because of the Croissant-specific extensions the spec uses.
+You should expect to see errors like "http://mlcommons.org/croissant/FileObject is not a known valid target type for the distribution property".

 ### To build the Croissant jar